Modi holds extensive discussions with top EU leaders on trade, COVID-19, global issues | Politics

 ''Deepening ties between India and EU!
 PM @narendramodi met European Council President Charles Michel @eucopresident & European Commission President @vonderleyen.
 An extensive discussion covering trade & investment ties, climate change, COVID-19, global & regional developments,” Bagchi said on Twitter.

+During the meeting, they reviewed India-EU cooperation covering political and security relations, trade and investment and economic cooperation as well as the Roadmap2025 agreed at the last India-EU Summit, it said.

+''They also discussed climate change, Covid-19 pandemic and contemporary global and regional developments of interest to both sides,” it said, adding that the EU leaders also congratulated India for its excellent progress on vaccination.

-Later, Prime Minister Modi paid floral tributes at the bust of Mahatma Gandhi in Rome.
+Prime Minister Modi also paid floral tributes at the bust of Mahatma Gandhi in Rome.

 ''In Rome, I had the opportunity to pay homage to Mahatma Gandhi, whose ideals give courage and inspiration to millions globally,” Modi said.